Season's greetings: You can keep learning with TIAH over Christmas, but please note all enquiries will be picked up on January 5.

 Labour challenges in agriculture and horticulture and an acceleration in technological developments are fuelling a need for new skills to be part of farmers and growers' future skill sets.

-Historically, technology has been a driver for more jobs, rather than less, and research from the University of Warwick suggests this may continue to be the case as agriculture and horticulture continues to evolve.
+Historically, technology has been a driver for more jobs, rather than less, and research from the University of Warwick suggests this may continue to be the case as agriculture and horticulture continue to evolve.

-However, it's clear that regardless of the net impact on the number of jobs in farming and growing moving forward, the skills that workforce use will need to change.
+However, it's clear that regardless of the net impact on the number of jobs in farming and growing moving forward, the skills that the workforce use will need to change.

 According to the research, there are six key technology areas which are already driving change in the industry: